Little Pipe Creek bridge and viaduct: Bollman Iron Bridge

 The original bridge was to be a Bollman Truss Railroad Bridge.
-The Little Pipe Creek bridge and viaduct structures were to be a mixture of wrought iron tension members and cast iron compression members, including other decorative elements, such as Doric styled vertical members and end towers, all cast iron and detailed.
-Bollman built about a hundred of these bridges through 1873 and this bridge with a creek span of 135 feet, 60 feet above water was one of the last and largest bridges built by Bollman using his patent.
+The Little Pipe Creek bridge and viaduct structures were to be a mixture of wrought iron tension members and cast iron compression members, including other decorative elements, such as Doric-styled vertical members and end towers, all cast iron and detailed.
+Bollman built about a hundred of these bridges through 1873, and this bridge, with a creek span of 135 feet, 60 feet above the water, was one of the last and largest bridges built by Bollman using his patent.

-In 1872, Bollman's firm, Patapsco Bridge and Iron Works completed the bridge and viaducts with a total length of 705 feet, span over little pipe creek of 135 feet, trestle consisting of 19 spans, eleven on the Frederick County side and eight on the Carroll County side of the creek.
+In 1872, Bollman's firm, Patapsco Bridge and Iron Works, completed the bridge and viaducts with a total length of 705 feet, spanning over little pipe creek of 135 feet, trestle consisting of 19 spans, eleven on the Frederick County side and eight on the Carroll County side of the creek.

 Pennsylvania Railroad Rebuilds

 In 1896, the Pennsylvania Railroad acquired control of the F&PL.
 The original Bollman iron truss span over Little Pipe Creek of 135 feet (Span 9 in the USRA drawing) was replaced with a steel plate under girder span of shorter length (79 feet).
-The immediately adjacent trestles (north and south) were also replaced with 42 foot steel trestles, leaving the rest of the original Bollman built iron trestle approaches intact.
+The immediately adjacent trestles (north and south) were also replaced with 42-foot steel trestles, leaving the rest of the original Bollman-built iron trestle approaches intact.

-In 1902-03, these remaining, original Bollman trestles from 1872 were replaced by McClintic Marshall and the Phoenix Company as follows:
+In 1902-03, these remaining original Bollman trestles from 1872 were replaced by McClintic Marshall and the Phoenix Company as follows:

 Approach spans 1 through 7, counting from the Frederick County or south end of the bridge, were built by McClintic Marshall in 1903.

 Spans 11 through 15 were built from the north end by the Phoenix Bridge Company in 1902.